Giant Anisotropy of Spin-Orbit Splitting at the Bismuth Surface

 Figure \ref{Fig1} shows a photoelectron intensity map acquired with 18 eV photons in an energy window of 20 meV centered at the Fermi level.
 The crossing points of surface states generate an internal pocket of hexagonal shape and 6 elongated lobes along the $\Gamma$-M direction.
 The resulting map is in excellent agreement with the original measurements of Ast \textit{et al.} \cite{Ast0} and bears no resemblance to the Fermi surface of nearly-free-electron systems \cite{Lashell}.
 In a following work, Korotheev \textit{et al.} have reproduced the experimental band structure by performing first principle calculations that accounted for the SO coupling \cite{Koroteev,Koroteev1}.
 By these means, they proved that SO splitting has a major effect on the electronic properties \cite{Note}.

 In agreement with these results Fig. \ref{Fig2} shows that the SO interaction removes the Kramers degeneracy of the surface states other than the $\Gamma$ point.
 We recall that these wavefunctions hybridize with bulk states in the near proximity of the zone center while they are truly evanescent for larger wavevectors \cite{Koroteev1}.
 The data show that both spin-polarized bands cross the Fermi level along the $\Gamma$-M direction (panel A) whereas a single band crosses $E_F$ along $\Gamma$-K (panel B).
-Independently on the crystallographic axis, the higher lying band is above the Fermi level for parallel wavevector $0.07<k_{||}<0.5$ \AA$^{-1}$.
+In both cases, the higher lying band is above the Fermi level for parallel wavevector $0.07<k_{||}<0.5$ \AA$^{-1}$.
 Since these states are not accessible by standard ARPES experiments, the value of the SO splitting could be inferred only by the DFT calculations.

 In order to overcome this limitation, we measure the SO splitting by means of time resolved Photoelectron Spectroscopy.
 The bismuth surface is excited by an ultrafast pulse centered at 1.6 eV and is subsequently probed by a delayed 6.3 eV pulse.
 Figure \ref{Fig3}A shows the photoelectron intensity map acquired as a function of pump-probe delay for $k_{||}=0.35$ \AA$^{-1}$ along the $\Gamma$-M direction.
 The transient population of electronic states decays via emission of phonons on a timescale of 6 picoseconds.
 Since the electron gas thermalizes within 100 fs, the occupation factor is approximately described by a Fermi-Dirac distribution.
 Figure \ref{Fig3}B displays the temporal evolution of the electronic temperature after photoexcitation.
 More details on the procedure to extract this parameter can be found in the supplementary material of Ref. \cite{Papalazarou}.
 Notice in Fig. \ref{Fig3}A that the SO-splitting does not depends appreciably on the pump-probe delay.
 We conclude that the potential barrier at the surface of bismuth is barely affected by the elevated electronic temperature.
 This finding is somehow unfortunate, as it precludes the possibility to modulate the SO coupling by light fields.
 Nonetheless, a spin dynamics may still be visible on the doped interface of Bi$_2$Se$_3$ \cite{King}.
 In this case, the electronic structure of quantum well states could change upon the photoinduced reduction of band bending.